robertoleonecicognani/Online-Reactable/README_CMRM.md

 ![alt text](https://github.com/robertoleonecicognani/Online-Reactable/blob/main/readMeImages/buttonsCantusFirmus.png?raw=true)

-The biggest one with a logo on it (“Cantus Firmus”) has the purpose of reproducing a Cantus Firmus.<br> Clicking on this button it toggles an active state and turns from blue to red.<br> When this happens, all the newly created oscillators, when connected to the output node, start playing a fixed melody from the Online Reactable's set.
+The biggest one with a logo on it (“Cantus Firmus”) has the purpose of reproducing a **Cantus Firmus**.<br> Clicking on this button it toggles an active state and turns from blue to red.<br> When this happens, all the newly created oscillators, when connected to the output node, start playing a fixed melody from the Online Reactable's set.
 If the button is clicked again it will stop play playing, reset to a non active state and turn blue as before.<br>

-The switch button is the arrow in a green square, next to the previous one.
+The **switch** button is the arrow in a green square, next to the previous one.
 Clicking on it, the current “Cantus Firmus” is changed with another one in the set.<br>

-The user can also choose the species of the counterpoint which he wants to associate the Cantus Firmus with by clicking the corresponding button among the numered four ones.
+The user can also choose the species of the **counterpoint** which he wants to associate the Cantus Firmus with by clicking the corresponding button among the numered four ones.
 Intiutively, button 1 is corresponds to the first species, button 2 to the second, and so on.<br>
 Again, when one of these four objects is clicked, it gets active, becomes red and starts playing the counterpoint.<br> As they are clicked another time they instead turn inactive and black and they stop playing.
 Only one of the four can be used at the time.
 This means that if a button is clicked after another one, the previous stops working and the produced species of counterpoint changed.<br>

-The technique of backtracking was essential in our counterpoint implementation, making it possible to go back and fix choices that would produce a dead end for the counterpoint.
+The technique of **backtracking** was essential in our counterpoint implementation, making it possible to go back and fix choices that would produce a dead end for the counterpoint.
 If the algorithm detects a dead-end, it goes back to a note that has another possibility and chooses randomly from that collection.
 This way it eventually finds a path that works.<br>

 ## Files
 _Web Reactable_ is composed of: